alimac/finding-the-entrance/README.md

 Note:
 - Maybe there aren't any Drupal user groups in your area
-- Start your own!i It can be hyperlocal: meetup at your workplace, school
+- Start your own!
+It can be hyperlocal: meetup at your workplace, school
+- Set up a regular time and place